Show Table of Contents

 ,cn=mapping tree,cn=config.
 These two attributes relate to maintenance information kept in the changelog, the tombstone and state information, rather than the directory edits information.

-nsDS5ReplicaTombstonePurgeInterval sets the frequency which the server runs a purge operation.
+nsDS5ReplicaTombstonePurgeIntervalsets the frequency which the server runs a purge operation.
 At this interval, the Directory Server runs an internal operation to clean the tombstone and state entries out of the changelog.
-Make sure that the maximum age is longer than the longest replication update schedule or multi-master replication may not be able to update replicas properly.
+Make sure that the maximum age is longer than the longest replication update schedule or multi-supplier replication may not be able to update replicas properly.

 The parameters for managing replication and the changelog are described in chapter 2, "Core Configuration Attributes," in the Configuration, Command, and File Reference.